 - 412. The suggested conditions were discussed during the course of the Inquiry.
-The final schedule of suggested conditions was agreed between the Council and the applicants and was not disputed by other parties present at the Inquiry.
+The final schedule of suggested conditions285 was agreed between the Council and the applicants and was not disputed by other parties present at the Inquiry.
 I have considered the suggested conditions in the light of Planning Practice Guidance.
 I have made some changes to detailed wording in the interests of clarity.
-However the conditions 25 and 28 require matters to be approved before development commences.
+However the conditions set out in Annex G are, in substance, the same as those suggested.
+Conditions 25 and 28 require matters to be approved before development commences.
 This is necessary because these conditions address impacts that would occur during construction.
-The applicant has agreed to the pre-commencement conditions. - 413.
+The applicant has agreed to the pre-commencement conditions286. - 413.
 Conditions 1 to 12 relate to the detailed element of the hybrid application.
 Condition 1 is a standard condition, modified to reflect the fact that the tower would not be constructed as part of the first phase.
 Condition 2 requires development to be carried out in accordance with the plans in the interests of clarity.
 Condition 3 restricts construction of the tower until such time as the reserved matters for the buildings that would be physically attached to it have been approved.
 Condition 4 requires approval of materials and other building details in the interests of the character and appearance of the area.
 Condition 5 requires approval of hard and soft landscaping in the interests of the character and appearance of the area, biodiversity and the living conditions of future residents. - 414.
 Condition 6 requires approval of a car park management plan.
 Condition 7 requires connection to the city wide variable message signs.
 Condition 8 requires the use of existing surface level public parking within the site to cease.

-&lt;sup>283 CD21.2 and CD22.19
+283 CD21.2 and CD22.19

-&lt;sup>284 CD21.3 to CD21.64; CD22.1 to CD22.44 and Inquiry documents in OD series (noting that some representations of support are also included in this set of documents) ID13
+284 CD21.3 to CD21.64; CD22.1 to CD22.44 and Inquiry documents in OD series (noting that some representations of support are also included in this set of documents)